Laser Cataract Surgery

 Dr. Nichols can use the laser to soften the hard cataract.
 Softening the lens with the CATALYS System enables your surgeon to remove the cataract gently.
 If you desire to see well without glasses or contacts after surgery, your surgeon may recommend a tailored treatment that could include Catalys System incisions in the cornea and a specific lens implant type.

-If you are a candidate, and if you are a patient having cataract surgery at TLC, you may have a choice between traditional cataract surgery and laser cataract surgery.
+If you are a candidate, and if you are a patient having cataract surgery at Laser Vision London, you may have a choice between traditional cataract surgery and laser cataract surgery.
 There is an additional charge above what is covered by the Ontario Health Insurance Plan (OHIP), for advanced technology implants, as well as for astigmatism management.

 Benefits of Laser Cataract Surgery